 On 20 June 2016, the UNICRI assessment findings were presented to the Chamber of Mines Council.
-The Council endorsed the assessment and on 4 August 2016, UNICRI met with the CEO of the Chamber of Mines to propose a National Precious Metals Action Plan.
-The Chamber supported the proposal in principle.
+The Council endorsed the assessment and on 4 August 2016, UNICRI met with our CEO to propose a National Precious Metals Action Plan.
+We supported the proposal in principle.

-Going forward, a meeting will be arranged with the Department of Policy Monitoring and Evaluation to develop a National Action Plan relating to illegal mining to establish, in the first instance, terms of reference for the plan and to agree on an approach to fund the model for the project.
+We have acted as a liaison to arrange a meeting between UNICRI representatives and the Department of Planning, Monitoring and Evaluation to develop a National Action Plan relating to illegal mining to establish, in the first instance, terms of reference for the plan and to agree on an approach to fund the model for the project.